 - The school counselor goes into every classroom, K-5, once a month to teach about different topics, like growth mindset, how to show respect within the classroom, emotional regulation, career readiness, and more.

 - The school counselor’s main areas of focus are academics, meeting the social/emotional needs of students, and career readiness.

 - Throughout the year, the school counselor will host small groups that focus on varying topics.
 Some examples of topics are emotional regulation, positive friendships, overcoming grief, etc.

 - The school counselor invites students they believe will benefit from working in a small group of peers who are experiencing similar situations.

 - The school counselor works closely with other staff members to ensure that our Mustangs are attending school on time regularly!
 If there are difficulties getting to school on time regularly, then a staff member (teacher, school counselor, and/or school social worker) will reach out to see how we can support our Mustang family to improve attendance.
 Academic achievement and positive school experience is highly correlated with regular attendance.
 We want our Mustangs to soar!

-The Parent Resource Center is an excellent resource for parenting sessions throughout the year and has a wealth of material for parents to use.
+The Parent Resource Center - is an excellent resource for parenting sessions throughout the year and has a wealth of material for parents to use.
 Their new location is at the newly renovated Center for Family and Preschool services building.
 It is next door to our school.
-Check out their website by clicking here or call the center for more information.
+Check out their website by using this link or call the center for more information.
 540-582-3616